crayxu/WLP4-Compiler/README.md

 ---
 The assignments and exams throughout the term involve MIPS assembly programming, implementation of assembler, regular languages, scanner, parsing, code generation, compiler optimizations, memory management, linking and loading.

-Here is my grades of assignment and exams:
+Here are my grades of assignments and exams:
 ![](cs241-grade.png)